jbc-cp/csc202-assignments/projects/3/ass3a.md

   with HNode, the HTree node class).
 It must be possible to directly construct a list as e.g. `HTNode(a,HTNode(b,HTNode(c,None)))` where `a`, `b`, and `c` are HTrees.

+* Develop or copy the `list_len` function, that accepts an HTList and its length.

+* Develop or copy the `list_ref` function, that accepts an HTList and an index and returns the HTree at the specified index within the HTList.

 * Develop the base_tree_list function, that accepts an array of character counts (as returned by cnt_freq) and returns an HTList containing